wp-plugins/exchange-addon-custom-loop/readme.txt

 == Changelog ==

+= 1.0.7 - 2015/03/09 =
+* Use literal for textdomain
+* Removed code that would register the add-on with the iThemes updater

 = 1.0.6 - 2015/02/04 =
 * Fixed an issue that caused a (harmless) notification when wp_debug is enabled
-* More localisation enhancements, added the ability to store translations in the wp-content/languages/plugins/ folder
+* More localisation enhancements, added the ability to store translations in the wp-content/languages/plugins/exchange-addon-custom-loop/ folder
 * Added Serbian translation, provided by Ogi Djuraskovic from [firstsiteguide.com](http://firstsiteguide.com/ "firstsiteguide.com")

 = 1.0.5 =